 • Clarify the differences between biological sex, gender identity, gender expression, and sexual orientation

 • Identify resources and strategies to support people who identify as transgender, non-binary, gender non-conforming, gender fluid, gender expansive, and/or gender queer individuals

 Implicit Bias & Microaggressions

 This session included examples of how to identify personal biases, and will examine how these biases and microaggressions are displayed, and tools and tips to overcome them.

 Antisemitism Here & Now

-April Powers of Project Shema will discuss the global rise in antisemitism.
+April Powers of Project Shema discussed the global rise in antisemitism.
 Project Shema, named after the Hebrew word meaning "to hear", "listen", or "understand", works to deepen understanding and build bridges across communities.

 Black Prosperity 2.0 Business Strategies for Achieving Equity in the Workplace

 This breakout session is a follow up to our June 15 event Black Prosperity: Achieving the Unfulfilled Promise of Black Capitalism.
-Adrian Hale returns as moderator for a discussion with a panel of local business owners discussing initiatives they have put in place to achieve equity in the workplace.
-This session will give participants concrete examples of successful strategies and tactics to inspire action for change.
+Adrian Hale returned as moderator for a discussion with a panel of local business owners discussing initiatives they have put in place to achieve equity in the workplace.
+This session gave participants concrete examples of successful strategies and tactics to inspire action for change.

 SECOND TEEN BREAKOUT SESSION